loda-lang/loda-programs/programs/oeis/list3.md

 * [A313975](http://oeis.org/A313975) ([L18 program](313/A313975.asm)): Coordination sequence Gal.4.145.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313982](http://oeis.org/A313982) ([L33 program](313/A313982.asm)): Coordination sequence Gal.3.57.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314015](http://oeis.org/A314015) ([L38 program](314/A314015.asm)): Coordination sequence Gal.4.100.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314032](http://oeis.org/A314032) ([L56 program](314/A314032.asm)): Coordination sequence Gal.6.324.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314034](http://oeis.org/A314034) ([L31 program](314/A314034.asm)): Coordination sequence Gal.5.132.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314038](http://oeis.org/A314038) ([L17 program](314/A314038.asm)): Coordination sequence Gal.6.616.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314039](http://oeis.org/A314039) ([L24 program](314/A314039.asm)): Coordination sequence Gal.5.299.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.